romantech/tic-tac-toe/README.md

 ## Features

 - Adjustable Board Size
-- Customizable Win Conditions
+- Customizable Winning Conditions
-- Single/Dual Play Mode Selection
+- Choice between Single or Dual Play Modes
-- Selection of Markers, Colors, and Turn Order
+- Selection of Markers, Colors, and Turn Sequencing
-- Gameplay History Tracking and Review
+- Tracking and Review of Gameplay History
-- Option to Undo the Last Move
+- Ability to Undo the Last Move

 ## Implementation Details